ArabCoders/errors/README.md

 [![Build Status](https://travis-ci.org/ArabCoders/errors.svg?branch=master)](https://travis-ci.org/ArabCoders/errors)

-Error Handling Library, This library can handle logging and displaying of the errors, it can handle special error cases such as if you want to handle specific error in different way, or want to extend/replace the Structured data, It can log to multiple services defined by the user, it can also handle different output streams, there is also Policy class to handle Different requirement of logging/displaying/exiting of the application, Documentation coming later.
+Error Handling Library,
+This library can handle logging and displaying of the errors, you can also register listener for special error cases such as if you want to handle specific error/exception in different way, or want to extend/replace the Structured data, It can log to multiple services defined by the user, it can also handle different output streams, there is also Policy class to handle Different requirement of logging/displaying/exiting of the application.

 ## Install